 Dmitiry Popov pleads not guilty in O'Shae Sibley's stabbing death; Attorney says he "regrets what happened"

-NEW YORK -- Dmitiry Popov, the 17-year-old accused of stabbing dancer O'Shea Sibley to death, faced a judge for arraignment Friday morning.
+NEW YORK -- Dmitiry Popov, the 17-year-old accused of stabbing dancer O'Shae Sibley to death, faced a judge for arraignment Friday morning.

 Popov is being charged as an adult with second-degree murder as a hate crime, among other counts.
 CBS New York's Alice Gainer was inside the courtroom as his attorney entered a not guilty plea on his behalf.